marnec/ML/docs/pages/ML-4-GradientDescent.md

     if (isInternetExplorer()) {
         // switch from oninput to onchange because IE <= 11 does not conform
         // with W3C specification.
 It ignores oninput and onchange behaves
         // like oninput.
-In contrast, Mircosoft Edge behaves correctly. slider.setAttribute('onchange', slider.getAttribute('oninput'));
+In contrast, Microsoft Edge behaves correctly. slider.setAttribute('onchange', slider.getAttribute('oninput'));
         slider.setAttribute('oninput', null);
     }